windupb1rd/make_anki_cards/README.md

 # Card Maker for Anki
 In the base of this module are [**anki-connect**](https://github.com/FooSoft/anki-connect) and [**reverso_context_api**](https://github.com/flagist0/reverso_context_api) modules.
-As its core functionality, Card Maker searches an english word on https://dictionaryapi.dev/ then gets the word's data (translation, transcription, several definitions, link to an audio file with pronunciation sample).
+As its core functionality, Anki Card Maker searches an english word on https://dictionaryapi.dev/ then gets the word's data (translation, transcription, several definitions, link to an audio file with pronunciation sample).
 Translations and usage examples are taken from https://context.reverso.net/translation/.
 After that the new word can be automatically added to your Anki.